CurtisAccelerate/global_agent_framework/README.md

 # Global Agent Framework FutureX Champion
 ## Introduction

-This is an Agent framework for generating custom agentic pipelines for GPT-5 with ability to define multiple multi-stage prompt pipeplines, custom tools, and run against ad-hoc queries or in server mode.

-This agent framework was developed rapidly, as a means toward proving out my prompt engineering work aimed at boosting the capabilites of GPT-5 and other LLMs in the real-world FutureX event competition.
+This is a lightweight, research‑grade agent framework for building multi‑stage prompt pipelines with GPT‑5.

 ## FutureX Champion Results